 As a rabbi, I am usually charged with nurturing the soul.
 However, I have discovered that there is more than one way to nurture the soul.
 As a rabbi, I have great appreciation for the role of foods in preserving our religion.
 The surest path to the heart often is by way of the palette.
 The sharing of a good meal with friends and family, and especially a traditional meal, whether it be Passover or Thanksgiving, also can be a spiritual experience.
 These special meals are especially precious.
 They link us to our childhood experiences and to those we have nurtured us, And they also help connect us to those with whom we share our lives today.
 Whether simple or elaborate, there is nothing that can compare to a traditional home cooked meal shared with dear ones or good friends.
 The effect of these occasions cannot be underestimated.

 So, let’s get back to the subject of Jewish Fusion.
 How do I, a rabbi, have the “chutzpah” to meddle with time-tested favorites?
-My objective has not been to refine or improve upon traditional Jewish dishes.
+My objective has not been to refine or improve upon traditional Jewish recipes.
 There are already plenty of excellent Jewish cookbooks that have done just that.
 Rather, I have attempted to take well-known and time-honored recipes and make something new and, hopefully, more exciting, and if various critics will say: Well, that’s interesting, but it’s not really Jewish, I would regard that as a compliment!